dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 -   Principal nodes don't have child nodes.
 -   Group nodes have child nodes but don't have template texts.

->   Maybe insert a numbered list here, before the subsections.

-## Hierarchy Instantiation
-First, a hierarchy based on the zoom box palette is instantiated under the box that has met the child spawning conditions, the *new parent box*, as follows.
+Hierarchy instantiation takes place under a reference box, referred to here and in the Child Spawning Processing description as the *spawning parent*.

+Processing is as follows.

-1. For each child node in the palette root, a new zoom box is instantiated and added as a child box of the new parent box.
-Each new box is assigned a correspondence to the palette node for which it was instantiated.
+1. For each child node in the palette root, instantiate a new zoom box and add it as a child box of the spawning parent box.
+Assign the new box a correspondence to the palette node for which it was instantiated.

-2. Under each new child box that corresponds to a palette group node, hierarchy instantiation is repeated recursively.
+2. Under each new child box that corresponds to a palette group node, repeat hierarchy instantiation recursively.
 Recursion starts at the group node, not the palette root, and corresponding new zoom boxes are added as "grandchild" boxes, under the new child box.

-3. Each newly instantiated box that corresponds to a principal node is assigned an initial child weight of one.
+3. Assign each newly instantiated box that corresponds to a principal node a default child weight of one.
 This applies to new child boxes that were instantiated directly or recursively.
 Child weights can change later in the spawning process.

     Boxes that correspond to group nodes are assigned a weight later in the spawning process, see below.

-4. The incremental text of each newly instantiated box is set, as follows.
+4. Set the incremental text of each newly instantiated box, as follows.

     -   If the box corresponds to a principal node, the box incremental text will be the same as the node template text.